August 16, 2019

 And that's a complicating factor, I'll show you something about the analytics results.

 As stated above, there were no minors access to our blog.
 Here, for me as an editor this is bad and good!
-I don't like to be watched; but I don't have to worry about other factors, like under-age access, and in other reviews, I don't have, as far as I know, under-access access.
+I don't like to be watched; but I don't have to worry about other factors, such as access for children under 12, and in other reviews, I don't have, to my knowledge, access for children under 18.
 And on the other hand, a sadness!
 If a person for this reason

 He is not only mine!
 It's yours too, if you come here more than once a week.